 2 Common Emails from Music Schools

-A lot of music studios have some sort of email list and they do some level of email marketing.
+Most music studios have an email list and engage in some email marketing.
 I’m currently on 15 or 20 music studios, email lists.
-And out of those studios, only one is doing consistent email marketing.
+Out of those studios, only one is doing consistent email marketing.
 Your email efforts have to have a certain level of consistency and that consistency is going to come through strategy, which I’ll cover in the second half of this episode.
-The two types of emails that I see a lot of from music studios are
+The two types of emails that I see a lot of from music studios are.

 - Emails that are selling “Enroll now, 20% off” or